 By contrast, the post-Timurid period (1400-1700) in the Islamic world was characterized by sharpened conflicts between Shias and Sunnis, Sufis and Salafis.
 The Safavids in Persia were Shia and they were engaged in continual conflicts with the Sunni Ottomans.
 Iran acted as a wedge between the Ottomans and the Moguls of India, preventing any effective military coordination between the two Sunni powers.
 For example, the Ottoman Sultan Suleyman II asked the Mogul emperor Aurangzeb for assistance against the Grand Christian Alliance during the wars of 1683-1699.
 Aurangzeb could not and did not send a relief column to the Ottomans because he was occupied in a prolonged conflict with the Shia kingdoms of the Deccan in southern Indian.
 A second example is the appeal of Tippu Sultan of Mysore to Amir Zaman Shah of Afghanistan in 1798 for military help against the British.
 Zaman Shah was disposed to help but was prevented from doing so because of a British inspired Shia uprising in Herat in Western Afghanistan.

 A new schism arose in the Islamic world in the mid seventeenth century which had a profound impact on the development of science and civilization in Islam.
 The post Mongol-Tartar era was dominated by Sufic Islam.
 It was inherently syncretic, open to absorbing the cultures of the lands into which it made inroads.
 Thus the Hindus of India and the Buddhists of Indonesia found it easier to walk into the fold of Sufi Islam.
 This syncretic Islam produced great rulers like Akbar (d 1605) of Mogul India.
 However the very success of Sufi Islam generated a counter reaction, starting with India.
-Aurangzeb (d 1707) ascended the throne of Mogul India after Shah Jehan and embarked on dismantling the inclusive syncretic culture built by his great-grand father Akbar.
+Aurangzeb (d 1707 CE) ascended the throne of Mogul India after Shah Jehan and embarked on dismantling the inclusive syncretic culture built by his great-grand father Akbar.
 Akbar had included the Hindus as people of the book, marrying Hindu princesses and abolishing discriminatory taxes against them.
 Aurangzeb reinstated the jizya and replaced the Sufi south Asian culture, which he viewed as deviationist, with a juridical Islam codified in Futuhat e Alamgiri.
 The Hindus and the Sikhs rebelled, starting the long process of political disintegration.
 The political decay was reflected in the arts, architecture, artisanship, science and culture.

-A harsher, uncompromising version of Islam was introduced by Abdel Wahab of Arabia (d 1792).
+A harsher, uncompromising version of Islam was introduced by Abdel Wahab of Arabia (d 1792 CE).
 Proclaiming that all practices which were not in strict conformity with the practices of the earliest Muslims were bida’ (innovation), Abdel Wahab waged a relentless struggle against the Bedouins of Arabia, forcing them into conformance with his views.
-The stern creed of Abdel Wahab was adopted as the official dogma by Saudi Arabia.
+The stern creed of Abdel Wahab was adopted as the official dogma by the monarchs of Arabia.
 With the discovery of oil in the Middle East (1908), and the enormous wealth that accrued with it, the reach of Wahhabi ideas extended to the entire globe.
 The word “Wahhabism” carried a connotation of extreme rigidity in religious matters.
 This rigidity extended to science and culture as well.
 For instance, until recently, the major universities in Arabia were opposed to photography and videos.
 Only recently has the Saudi religious establishment made an about-face, and now the students in Saudi universities openly carry mobile phones with video features.

 The raging controversies over sectarian differences drained the intellectual resources of the global Islamic community.
 Bogged down over questions of what was permissible and what was not, science and philosophy were marooned.
 The controversies persist to this day. ↓